STATS201-DKU-Autumn2024/Week5_Tangxu/Code/README.md

 ### Download the Dataset

-1. Download the **MetroPT dataset** and **NASA Turbofan Engine Degradation Simulation Data** from Zenodo and the NASA data repository, respectively.
+1. Download the **NASA Turbofan Engine Degradation Simulation Data** from the NASA data repository, respectively.
 2. Upload the downloaded data files to your Google Colab environment for easy access.

 ### Running the Notebook